 States That Don’t Have Military State Income Taxes

-In addition, the following states don’t require military members to pay state income tax on military retirement pay because there is simply no state income tax collected:
+In addition, the following states don’t require military members to pay state income tax on military retirement pay because there is simply no state income tax collected at all:

 - New Hampshire (dividend and interest taxes only)